chriseborowski/random6/README.md

 ## About

-An interactive game written in Python.
+An interactive number game written in JavaScript and Python.
 Can you guess a random number 1 and 100 in only 6 steps?

 For a live demo of the project on Replit, click [here](https://replit.com/@chriseborowski/Random6).